irias/ding/README.md

 - provide option to download a .zip or .tgz with all files in a release.
 - more ways to send out notifications? eg webhook, telegram, slack.
 - support for running builds on other instances (on other OS'es). maybe some day, if really needed.
-- make this work somewhat on windows?
+- make this work somewhat on windows? hard given the privsep design.
 - add SSE statistics to prometheus metrics?